 You may have heard terms such as pitch or drop, anatomical toe box, flex and weight as keywords around minimalist footwear.
 But what do they mean and why are they important?

-Check out this clip by chiropractor Mathieu Spencer or have a read here
+Check out this clip by chiropractor Mathieu Spencer here

 Just as a child needs to reach each motor skill milestone in order to move onto the next, for adults there is often a need to re-learn some of those skills we learnt early on, but through habits and urban environmental factors, we need to revisit later in life.
 Below are some pointers from VIVOBAREFOOT who we’ve worked with to show you some of the skills you’ll learn in store to help you on your transitional journey.

 A simple, static, yet fundamental skill should be perfected before any dynamic movement occurs.
 Posture alignment by correct weight distribution and proper use of the feet is essential.

 - Stand upright, align your posture and hold your hands by your sides and set your gaze on the horizon.

 - Ensure the heel, ball and big toe are engaged with the ground.

 An easy transition exercise for building up your strength and 'running equipment' on a daily basis.